NixLine-org/nixline-baseline/README.md

 ### Baseline Apps

-The baseline exposes four apps for setup and migration:
+The baseline exposes apps for setup and migration.
+These can be run two ways:

+**Direct consumption:**
 ```bash
 # Materialize persistent policies
 nix run github:NixLine-org/nixline-baseline#sync